181192/P023-DockerMediaServer/README.md

 # P023-DockerMediaServer
-Docker setup for Deluge with OpenVPN, Nginx with Organizr, Plex, Sonarr, Radarr, Ombi and Portainer
+Docker setup for Deluge with OpenVPN, Nginx with Organizr, Plex, Sonarr, Radarr, Jackett, Ombi, Glances and Portainer.

 ## Intructions